-Through Capital Quality, the District's Quality Rating and Improvement System (QRIS), the Office of the State Superintendent of Education (OSSE) measures the quality of child care programs serving infants and toddlers using the Infant and Toddler Environment Rating Scale - Third Edition (ITERS-3) (for child development centers) and the Family Child Care Environment Rating Scale - Third Edition (FCCERS-3) (for child development homes and expanded homes).
+Through Capital Quality, the District's QRIS, OSSE measures the quality of child care programs serving infants and toddlers using the ITERS-3 (for child development centers) and FCCERS-3 (for child development homes and expanded homes).
 ITERS-3 is an observation measure designed to assess programs serving children from birth to 30 months.
 It measures spatial, programmatic and interpersonal features of the program environment.
 FCCERS-3 is an observation measure designed to assess family child care programs conducted in a provider's home for children from infancy through school age.
 Similarly, it measures spatial, programmatic and interpersonal features of the program environment.
 These two measures contain measurable indicators that can help OSSE to track progress related to improvements in the health and safety of children (e.g., adequate space and furnishings, appropriate personal care routines) for infant and toddlers in center-based care and family-home provider care.

 OSSE has adopted evidence-based floors (3 on a 1 to 7 scale) and targets (6 on a 1 to 7 scale) for each both ITERS-3 and FCCERS-3 and tracks progress on the programs' progress toward the target scores (e.g., 6) for the ITERS-3 and FCCERS-3 subscales.
 In 2018-19 81 percent of infant-toddler classrooms met or exceeded the floor on the ITERS-3 although no classrooms met the target.
-For the FCCERS-R 65 percent of homes met or exceeded the floor and 10.5 percent met or exceeded the target.
+For the FCCERS-R, 65 percent of homes met or exceeded the floor and 10.5 percent met or exceeded the target.
 Because observation data from these measures is only available for 2017-18 and 2018-19, it is not yet possible to track trends over time.